Hope learns a new skill and Adrien disappears.

 "Jet."
-He said, as a matter of fact under his breath, turning his head to the side.
+He said, as a matter of factly under his breath, turning his head to the side.

 She disappeared back into the shadows and kept silent from then on.
-What he didn't know was the wicked smile on her face.
+What he didn't see was the wicked smile on her face.

 He couldn't resist the temptation that James may have taken the drug.
-He's jonsing bad, he needs Valkarie now.
-He gets in close to James and he stands at attention at the ready for any command he receives.
+He needs it bad, he needs Valkarie now.
+He got in close to James and he stood at attention at the ready for any command he receiveed.
 He heard the whole conversation unfold.

 Roul grabbed his shoulders and pulled him to his waiting fangs.

-Roul stops and looks at James and with a frustrated look.
-He let James go.
-He drops him to the floor and he immediately stood up to attention picking up the silver platter and wine bottle.
-He looks nervously at the new comer out of the corner of his eye.
-Roul rushes forward, grabbed his child's collar and flew across the room with Roul jumping at the last minute slamming him against the wall ten feet off the floor.
+Roul stoped and looked at James and with a frustrated look, he let James go.
+James dropped to the floor in pure relief and picked up the tray and broken glass.
+He looked thankfully at the new comer out of the corner of his eye.
+Roul rushed forward, grabbed his child's collar and flew across the room with Roul jumping at the last minute slamming him against the wall ten feet off the floor.

 "Jet!
 How dare you interrupt one of my meals?"

-Roul drops him enough to quickly grab him by each cheek.
+Roul dropped him just enough to quickly grab his head by each cheek.

 "I need to find someone who has the drug in them."
 Roul said desperately.

 "He doesn't have it in him, you won't let us take it.
 Have you tried the local bar?
-I'm sure they still have some of the wine or ale that you sold to them last week."
-Jet tells him through squished cheeks.
+I'm sure they still have some of the wine or ale that you sold them last week."
+Jet told him through squished cheeks.